Job Listing - Professional Staff (exempt)

 $45,100 to $81,200

-Educational Research AssociateDepartment: Planning, Development and DisseminationJob Number: 14150Date Posted: 12/15/2014Status: Accepting applications
+Educational Research AssociateDepartment: Planning, Development and DisseminationJob Number: 15056Date Posted: 9/10/2015Status: Accepting applications

-Designs and conducts measures of the effectiveness of classroom and school-wide practices or interventions, incorporating student data as appropriate; conducts assigned research projects related to Clerc Center priorities and initiatives with emphasis on the implementation of evidenced based practices and educationally related practices, applies and translates research for student, classroom, or school application; collaborates with research staff to assure internal and external research proposals or projects are relevant to today's educators; designs and implements educational and action research protocols and instruments appropriate for the intended audience and purpose, including pre-post tests, surveys, interview, and other relevant assessment instruments; and develops materials, presentations, and other dissemination materials that translate current educational trends, research findings, and practices for teachers, and other school-based personal that demonstrate the clear connections of research to practice.
+Designs and conducts measures of the effectiveness of classroom and school-wide practices or interventions, incorporating student data as appropriate; conducts assigned research projects related to Clerc Center's priorities and initiatives with emphasis on the implementation of evidenced-based practices and educationally-related practices for use with deaf or hard of hearing students in classrooms and/or schools; collaborates with researchers and school staff to assure internal and external research proposals or projects are relevant to today's educators; designs and implements educational and action research protocols and instruments appropriate for the intended audience and purpose, including pre-post tests, surveys, interview protocols, and other relevant assessment instruments; and develops materials, presentations, and other dissemination materials that translate current educational trends and research findings into practices for teachers and other school-based personnel that demonstrate the clear connections of research to practice.

 Master's degree in education, curriculum and instruction, administration or related field.
-A minimum five years of teaching or demonstrated work in the ECE-12 setting with students who are deaf or hard of hearing.
+A minimum five years of teaching experience and/or educational assessment/research experience in the ECE-12 setting with students who are deaf or hard of hearing.
 Demonstrated ability to apply research to practice within the ECE-12 setting to improve instruction and/or student learning.
 Extensive experience applying current teaching methodology and evidence-based classroom practices.
-Demonstrated knowledge of current research practices and trends in educating children who are deaf or hard of hearing.
-Knowledge of available educational research and its relationship to understanding effective teaching practices and pedagogy (e.g., implications of Common Core testing, standardized testing, formative assessments).
-Familiarity with a range of possible research methods applied in the ECE-12 setting (e.g., checklists, pre-post testing, standardized testing).
+Demonstrated knowledge of current research practices and trends in educating children who are deaf or hard of hearing; knowledge of available educational research and its relationship to understanding effective teaching practices and pedagogy (e.g., implications of Common Core testing, standardized testing, formative assessments); familiarity with a range of research methods applied in the ECE-12 setting (e.g., checklists, pre-post testing, standardized testing).
 Experience using Excel and Power Point.
 Demonstrated ability to manage multiple assignments simultaneously, work independently, and meet critical deadlines.
-Excellent interpersonal, communication, and organizational skills.
-Demonstrated ability to write clearly and effectively for a wide range of audiences.
+Excellent interpersonal, communication, and organizational skills; demonstrated ability to write clearly and effectively for a wide range of audiences.
 Ability to converse in high level academic discourse in ASL required at time of hire.

 CANDIDATE SELECTED WILL BE REQUIRED TO UNDERGO AND PAY FOR A SUITABILITY BACKGROUND INVESTIGATION.